Staffordshire Cycle Routes

-Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.
+Use the links to view full route information including elevation profiles, interactive maps and GPS downloads.

 You can also view an overview map of all the routes in the using the Staffordshire Cycle Map>>

 There are several National Cycle Networksigned routes in the county many of which have been mapped and can be viewed and downloaded below.

 For more information on cycle routes in Staffordshire including tips, advice and free cycle maps please click here

 |Baggeridge Country Park||2 miles (3.5 km)||Enjoy 150 acres of woodland and countryside in this country park near Wolverhampton.
 The park has four walking trails of varying levels of distance and difficulty.
 You will visit a number of peaceful water pools and viewpoints with terrific views of the surrounding countryside.
 There is also a two-mile figure of 8 mountain bike trail suitable for families with older children and beginners.
 Other attractions include a sensory garden, miniature railway and tea room.
 The park is located in Sedgley, just a few miles south of Wolverhampton city centre.
 View Full Details>>|

 |Bathpool Park||2 miles (3.4 km)||Enjoy a pleasant cycle or walk around Bathpool Park in Kidsgrove, Staffordshire.
 Follow the tracks/paths around the main lake, the peaceful woodland and several ponds.
 View Full Details>>|

-|Birmingham to Burton-Upon-Trent||43 miles (70 km)||On this ride you will follow NCN routes 5 and 54 through the West Midlands in to Staffordshire.
+|Birmingham to Burton-Upon-Trent||43 miles (70 km)||On this ride you will follow National Cycle routes 5 and 54 through the West Midlands in to Staffordshire.
 You start near Birmingham New Street Station and head west along the Birmingham Canal.
 You then turn north towards West Bromwich passing through Sandwell Valley Country Park with its lovely woodlands and meadows.
 The route continues onto Walsall where a dismantled railway line takes you onto Pelsall, crossing the Wyrley and Essington Canal.
 You continue north on and off road passing through Chasewater Country Park with its attractive lake.
 View Full Details>>|

-|Birmingham to Lichfield||28 miles (45 km)||This route follows NCN routes 5 and 54 through the West Midlands in to Staffordshire.
+|Birmingham to Lichfield||28 miles (45 km)||This route follows National Cycle routes 5 and 54 through the West Midlands in to Staffordshire.
 You start near Birmingham New Street Station and head west along the Birmingham Canal.
 You then turn north towards West Bromwich passing through Sandwell Valley Country Park with its lovely woodlands and meadows.
 View Full Details>>|

-|Burton-Upon-Trent to Derby||16 miles (26 km)||Travel through Staffordshire into Derbyshire along NCN route 54 on this pleasant short route.
-The ride begins with a stretch by the River Trent, heading north towards Etwal with views of the Trent & Mersey Canal on the way.
+|Burton-Upon-Trent to Derby||16 miles (26 km)||Travel through Staffordshire into Derbyshire along National Cycle Route 54 on this pleasant short route.
+The ride begins with a stretch by the River Trent in Burton Upon Trent, heading north towards Etwal with views of the Trent & Mersey Canal on the way.
 At Etwal you join a dismantled railway line for an off road stretch which takes you to the outskirts of Derby.
 You then head on road into the centre of Derby.
 View Full Details>>|

-|Burton-Upon-Trent to Uttoxeter||25 miles (40 km)||Travel through Staffordshire and Derbyshire along NCN route 54 on this interesting route.
-You start near the railway station in Burton-Upon-Trent and head north to Egginton in Derbyshire, with views of the River Trent and the Trent & Mersey Canal.
+|Burton-Upon-Trent to Uttoxeter||25 miles (40 km)||Travel through Staffordshire and Derbyshire along National Cycle Route 54 on this interesting route.
+You start near the railway station in Burton Upon Trent and head north to Egginton in Derbyshire, with views of the River Trent and the Trent & Mersey Canal.
 The route continues through the countryside mainly on road but with a short stretch along a dismantled railway line near Etwal and Hilton.
 Other villages of note on the route are Hatton, Marston on Dove and Sudbury - home to National Trust owned Sudbury Hall with its interesting history and attractive gardens.
 View Full Details>>|

 |Buxton to Uttoxeter||42 miles (68 km)||Take a trip through the lovely White Peak area of the Peak District on this challenging route which also passes by the famous Alton Towers theme park .
-You start by the railway station in Buxton and head south along NCN route 68 towards Hurdlow where you join the off road Pennine Bridleway for a short stretch.
+You start by the railway station in Buxton and head south along National Cycle route 68 towards Hurdlow where you join the off road Pennine Bridleway for a short stretch.
 Country roads take you onto Hartington shortly before crossing the River Dove at Beresford Dale.
 You then join the Manifold Way - a terrific off road section that follows a dismantled railway line along the River Manifold. |